Wataame (Watagashi) : This Japanese Candy Has its Roots in the U.S.

-Dagashi (駄菓子) is the Japanese word that refers to cheap and relatively small snacks and candies especially for children.Those snacks and candies are generally being sold for 10 to 100 yen mainly at supermarkets, drugstores, and convenience stores.
+“Dagashi (駄菓子)” is the Japanese word for cheap and relatively small Japanese snacks and candies especially for children.
+Generally, those snacks and candies are sold for 10 to 100 yen in supermarkets, drugstores, and convenience stores.

-Other than the legendary corn puff snack bar, as I wrote before, there are a bunch of famous Dagashi with a long history loved by children and adults alike.
+Other than the legendary corn puff snack bar, as I wrote about that before, there are a bunch of Dagashi snacks and candies with a long history, many of which are loved by children and adults alike.

 In fact, I have introduced various kinds of Dagashi snacks and candies until now, and most of them are what were created in Japan.
 However, the Dagashi candy I bought today clearly has its roots in the United States.

-Yes, the Japanese Dagashi candy has its roots in the machine-spun cotton candy invented in 1897 in the U.S.
+Yes, the Japanese Dagashi candy, Watagashi actually has its roots in the machine-spun cotton candy invented in 1897 in the U.S.

 This Dagashi, Watagashi is being sold for about 50 yen in Japan.
-It looks like a white lump rather than candy floss as the Dagashi is filled in the small package.
+It looks like a white lump rather than candy floss as the candy is filled in the small package.

-But don’t worry, when tearing the candy off, the surface becomes fluffy like a familiar cotton candy.
-In fact, as soon as I put the white stuff in the mouth, it melted away.
+But don’t worry, when tearing the candy off, its surface becomes fluffy like a familiar cotton candy.
+In fact, once I put the white stuff in the mouth, it immediately melted away.

 According to the description on the back of the package, the Watagashi is made with just the 2 ingredients, sugar and flavorings.
 Therefore, this cotton candy has the same taste as usual ones.